Airsoft pellets: Paint-spherical projectiles

 Paint-filled pellets are also available, called "paintballs", which are very similar to those used in paintball.
-Airsoft models equipped with the hop-up projectile stabilizing system are not able to use these, as the thin shells are liable to break in the barrel, soiling it with paint.
+Airsoft models equipped with the hop-up projectile stabilizing system are not able to use these, as the thin shells are liable to break in the barrel, covering the inside with paint.
 These special pellets are also incompatible with airsoft models using mechanized feeding systems, such as high capacity magazines, for the same reason.
 With some companies, the use of paintballs voids the airsoft gun's warranty; paint may get into the mechanical workings of the airsoft gun and damage parts beyond simple maintenance.
 These issues may be fixed by removing the hop-up unit, which can void the warranty, and also switching to a low or mid-capacity magazine with no mechanized feed.

 Markers

-A specialized pellet coated in a powder that leaves a small colored mark when it strikes a surface.
+A specialized pellet coated in a powder or liquid that leaves a small colored mark when it strikes a surface.
 The powder deposits from these pellets are left in any part of the airsoft gun or storage unit that the pellet comes in contact with; build-up over time, without cleaning, can cause malfunctions or damage to moving parts.

-Made from 100% silica, the material in these pellets is very evenly distributed, improving flight characteristics.
+Made from (most commonly) 100% silica, the material in these pellets is very evenly distributed, improving flight characteristics.
 Some accounts indicate that these pellets are capable of breaking glass and industry-standard protective eyewears.
 Due to safety concerns and reports of injuries caused by this type of pellets, it is commonly prohibited in professional airsoft facilities.